antonioberben/fieldctl/README.md

 # Fieldctl CLI

 This cli aims to help on operating a local environment.
+The intention is to wrap some complicated commands which are used to develop in local.

 The first target is MacOS.

 ## Background

-A developer usually needs to create ephemeral environments quickly to develop, test and debug.
+You usually need to create ephemeral environments quickly to develop, test and debug.

+These actions can occur quite often.
+And, in some cases, you rather prefer a clean environment than an already used one.

+Every time a new instance of the cluster is needed, you need to destroy de cluster and re-create it.

+In a Linux OS with some flavours of k8s (kind, k3s, k0s), these actions can take a small period of time.

+In a MacOS, you might need to create a VM, making the repetitive process a time consumer (1 minute  each time can be quite annoying)

-This CLI helps on making easy to create a VM with a k8s cluster (k3s) in it and deploy vclusters.
+This CLI helps on making easy to create a VM with a k8s cluster (k3s) and deploy vclusters.

 [Vcluster](https://www.vcluster.com/) is a technology which allows to have multiple isolated k8s clusters within one "main" one.

-Creating and deleting those vclusters is a matter of seconds.
+Creating and deleting those `vclusters` is a matter of seconds.
 This helps on speeding up the development lifecycle.

 ## How to use